-- You are a previously certified defense contractor that elected to amortize under Arizona Revised Statutes section 43-1024. - You sold or disposed of property that was held for the production of income and your basis was computed under the Arizona Income Tax Act of 1954. - You were an Arizona resident before December 31, 1975, and you are receiving IRA distributions from your IRA account to which you made contributions before December 31, 1975. - You were an Arizona resident before December 31, 1975, and you are receiving distributions from your qualified self-employment retirement plan to which you made contributions before December 31, 1975. - You deferred exploration expenses determined under Internal Revenue Code section 617 in a taxable year ending before January 1, 1990, and you have not previously taken a subtraction for those expenses.
+- You are a previously certified defense contractor that elected to amortize under A.R.S. § 43-1024. - You sold or disposed of property that was held for the production of income and your basis was computed under the Arizona Income Tax Act of 1954. - You were an Arizona resident before December 31, 1975, and you are receiving IRA distributions from your IRA account to which you made contributions before December 31, 1975. - You were an Arizona resident before December 31, 1975, and you are receiving distributions from your qualified self-employment retirement plan to which you made contributions before December 31, 1975. - You deferred exploration expenses determined under IRC § 617 in a taxable year ending before January 1, 1990, and you have not previously taken a subtraction for those expenses.